-September 12 thru November 6, 2019 Signature-In-Lieu of Filing Fee period The Signature-In-Lieu filing period deadline applies to all candidate offices required to pay a filing fee.
-Elections Code 8061, 8105 & 8106 (excluding municipal offices) 173 - 118 October 28 thru November 6, 2019 Superior Court offices Declaration of Intention All judicial candidates including incumbent judges must file a Declaration of Intention no later than Nov.
-6 th .
-Candidates for Superior Court offices must also pay the filing fee when the Declaration of Intention is filed.
-Elections Code 8023, 8105(b) 127 - 118 November 7 thru November 11, 2019 Superior Court offices Declaration of Intention extension period Extension period applies only if an incumbent Superior Court Judge does not file a Declaration of Intention by November 6 th .
+September 14 thru November 8, 2023 Signature-In-Lieu of Filing Fee period The Signature-In-Lieu filing period applies to candidates whose contest requires a filing fee.
+Elections Code 8061, 8105, 8106 (excluding municipal offices) 173 - 118 October 30 thru November 8, 2023 Superior Court Judges Declaration of Intention All judicial candidates including incumbent judges must file a Declaration of Intention no later than November 8th.
+Superior Court candidates must also pay the filing fee when the Declaration of Intention is filed.
+Elections Code 8023, 8105(b) 127 - 118 November 9 thru November 13, 2023 Superior Court offices Declaration of Intention extension period Extension period applies only if an incumbent judge does not file a Declaration of Intention by November 8th.
 Incumbent judges may not file during this period.
-Elections Code 8023(b) 117 - 113 November 11 thru December 6, 2019.
-Nomination period for all candidates Our office will be closed due to the holiday but will open on the 12 th to begin the nomination period.
-Period for all candidates and incumbents to file with the Elections Department all required and optional documents or withdraw as a candidate.
-City and Town Council candidates must pick up and file nomination documents at their city clerk's office.
-(Some cities charge a filing fee) 113 - 88 December 7 thru December 16, 2019 Public review of candidate statements During this period voters can get copies of candidate statements filed for offices closed for nomination; or file a Writ of Mandate in Superior Court.
-Elections Code 13313 87 - 78 December 7 thru December 11, 2019 Extended nomination period begins The nomination period will remain open if an incumbent does not file by the December 6 th deadline.
+Elections Code 8023(b) 117 - 113 November 13 thru December 8, 2023 Nomination period for all candidates Candidates including incumbents must file all required and optional documents, or withdraw as a candidate.
+Candidates for municipal offices must pick up and file nomination documents at their city clerk's office.
+(Some cities may charge a filing fee) 113 - 88 December 9 thru December 18, 2023 Public review of candidate statements and ballot designations During this period a candidate or voter of the jurisdiction in which the election is being held, may file legal action to challenge a candidate's statement or ballot designation filed during the nomination period.
+Elections Code 13313 & 13314 87 - 78 December 9 thru December 13, 2023 Extended nomination period if necessary The nomination period will remain open if an incumbent does not file by the December 8th deadline.
 Incumbents may not file during this period.
 87 - 83